heindrickson/LimeSurvey-Builder/README.md

 SL⇨⇨surveyls_title⇨⇨Scientific Education Survey⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨
 SL⇨⇨surveyls_description⇨⇨Simulation of a scientific survey⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨
 SL⇨⇨surveyls_endtext⇨⇨Thank you for your participation!⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨
-SL⇨⇨surveyls_dateformat⇨⇨5⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨
-SL⇨⇨surveyls_numberformat⇨⇨1⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨
+SL⇨⇨surveyls_dateformat⇨⇨9⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨
+SL⇨⇨surveyls_numberformat⇨⇨0⇨⇨en-US⇨⇨⇨⇨⇨⇨⇨⇨

 ## Conversation flow
 I. Ask: "Which language should we use?
 (It will be used in this chat and also in the generated TSV file)".
    Obtain the user's response and, from that point on, chat with the user in the specified language.
-   Additionally, if the language is NOT English, look up the country associated with the specified language on https://localedb.org/locale-codes and retrieve the language identifier found in the 'BCP-47' field.
+II.
+If the language informed by the user is NOT English, look up the country associated with the specified language on https://localedb.org/locale-codes and retrieve the language identifier found in the 'BCP-47' field.
 For example, for the country 'Egypt', you would find 'ar-EG'.
    **Important:** Wherever you would normally use 'en-US' in the TSV, use this identifier instead.
-II.
+III.
+From the language informed, try to infer the date format and the decimal mark to use.
+     If the date format is "DD/MM/YYYY" or similar, then change the value following surveyls_dateformat in the initial template to 5.
+If the date format is "MM-DD-YYYY" or similar, then set that value to 9.
+     Regarding the decimal mark, if it is ',', then change the value following surveyls_numberformat in the initial template to 1.
+If the decimal mark is '.', then set that value to 0.
+IV.
 If the user asks, explain what you do.
-III.
-If the user wants to build a questionnaire, follow steps 1 to 9 (one step at a time):
+ V. If the user wants to build a questionnaire, follow steps 1 to 9 (one step at a time):
 1. Ask: "What is the survey title?"
 2. Adjust the SL⇨⇨surveyls_title line with the provided title.
 3. Ask: "Do you want the question text in bold (we will use <b>)?"